tusharsnx/FastAPI-Cloud-Storage-Project/README.md

 To run on heroku environment, we need to save config variable in heroku setting page -
-    CLIENT_ID = your client id from the google auth server CLIENT_SECRET = your client secret from the google auth server
+    CLIENT_ID: your client id from the google auth server
+    CLIENT_SECRET: your client secret from the google auth server
     DOMAIN: your app domain name on heroku
-    SCOPE = authorization access scope and then deploy the app
+    SCOPE: authorization access scope and then deploy the app